Boomrock/tanderwindex/replit.md

   - Added filter badge display and individual filter removal functionality
   - Enhanced API endpoints to support all search and filtering parameters with SQL-based queries
   - Fixed Select component validation errors by ensuring all SelectItem components have non-empty values
+  - Identified and resolved file download system issue where test content was served instead of actual uploaded documents
+  - Enhanced file upload/download system with proper logging and error handling for real document delivery

 ## User Preferences